 The Council's programme for securing continuous improvement in its services is set out in the Annual Report.
 Actions for improvement are drawn from a variety of sources including external and internal audit, service reviews, matters arising from performance management monitoring, consultation exercises, key performance indicators and service improvements identified by the Council's complaints procedure.
 The Council has a performance management framework in place.
 Quality of service is measured through performance indicators which are reported to Cabinet, Scrutiny Committee and the Corporate Management Team (CMT).
-The Scrutiny Committee reviews any areas of concern as informed from corporate community consultation. direct feedback from members, residents, performance management and the results of reviews and inspections.
+The Scrutiny Committee reviews any areas of concern as informed from corporate community consultation, direct feedback from members, residents, performance management and the results of reviews and inspections.
+In 2022 the Council underwent a peer challenge, the results of which are detailed later on.